| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 pictures, these areas are more white and the surgeons call

+these areas "sclerosis".
 3) A stable phase

 from 2 years onward.
 During this phase the bone tissue is